stefanwuthrich/megacity/doc/tasks.md

 - **/scripts**: Build and deployment scripts.

 - **/tests**: Unit and integration tests.
+  - **/tests/unit**: Unit tests for frontend and backend
+  - **/tests/integration**: Integration tests
+  - **/tests/e2e**: End-to-end tests

 ## 2. Framework and Library Selections

 - **Front-End (UI):**
-  - Use Vue.js as the web framework with TypeScript for type safety.
+  - Use Vue 3 as the web framework with TypeScript for type safety.
+  - Implement the Composition API for better code organization and type inference.
+  - Use Pinia for state management (Vue 3's recommended solution replacing Vuex).
-  - Leverage Tailwind CSS 4.x for responsive, modern styling.
+  - Leverage Tailwind CSS 4.x for responsive, utility-first styling with component extraction.
-  - Implement state management with Pinia or similar Vue-compatible solution.
+  - Use Vue Router 4.x for page routing with code-splitting capabilities.

 - **Game Engine / Rendering:**
   - Use Three.js for 3D rendering in the browser.
+  - Implement custom Three.js composables for Vue 3 integration.

 - **Physics Simulation:**
   - Implement Cannon.js for physics simulation.
+  - Create abstraction layer for physics engine interactions.

 - **Backend:**
   - Develop server-side components in Go 1.24 using the standard net/http package.